Re-Export Custom Bonded Warehouse – Section 69 of Act 1962

 Our Services - Re-exporting Through Bonded Warehouse Under Section 69 Customs Act, 1962

 Are you interested in re-exporting the cargo through a customs bonded warehouse in accordance with Section 69 of the Customs Act 1962?
 Under the provision, we provide re-exporting services through custom bonded warehousing, which we consider to be one of our key competencies.
 We provide cargo re-export services to customers throughout the country through our bonded warehouse services.
 Our company is one of the most prominent customs clearing agents in India.
 Therefore, our staff members are familiar with customs procedures and provide the most information on shipments of re-exports against the bonded warehouses, as per section 69 of the Customs Act 1962.
-Finally, we are proud to be able to say that our team is very expert when it comes to executing import bonds as well as export bonds with the customs for re-exports under the custom bonded warehousing section 69 of customs act 1962.
+We are also proud to say that our team has extensive experience in executing import and export bonds with customs for re-exports under section 69 of the 1962 Customs Act.
 Especially in the case of re-export, we have a special arrangement for packing the cargo at night.

 In case more information is needed, please call +91-9717360020 or send an email to email@example.com.

 Benefits of Re- Export The Goods Under Custom Bonded Warehousing